projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 For an emulated device done in the hypervisor, ACRN provide some basic APIs to register its IO/MMIO range:

--  For the Service VM, the default I/O bitmap are all set to 0, which means the Service VM will pass through all I/O port access by default.
+-  For the Service VM, the default I/O bitmap are all set to 0, which means the Service VM will passthrough all I/O port access by default.
 Adding an I/O handler for a hypervisor emulated device needs to first set its corresponding I/O bitmap to 1.

--  For UOS, the default I/O bitmap are all set to 1, which means UOS will trap all I/O port access by default.
+-  For the User VM, the default I/O bitmap are all set to 1, which means the User Vm will trap all I/O port access by default.
 Adding an I/O handler for a hypervisor emulated device does not need change its I/O bitmap.
    If the trapped I/O port access does not fall into a hypervisor